 Read on to learn why the RAC is important, how it works, and what it takes to get it.

 Furthermore, the RAC requires not only industry-specific knowledge, but also portable skill sets in critical thinking, adaptive reasoning, and collaboration.
-A RAC can in effect boost the prestige of one’s resume, regardless of the sector or job role to which one applies.
+Regulatory affairs certification can in effect boost the prestige of one’s resume, regardless of the sector or job role to which one applies.

-Each exam is designed specifically for its geographical jurisdiction, and therefore those aspiring to earn an RAC should thoroughly acquaint themselves with local regulations according to their geographic region.
+RAC examination scores are scored by Scantron off-site from the testing centers and are reviewed by a committee of statisticians to ensure accuracy and quality.
+Each exam is designed specifically for its geographical jurisdiction, and therefore those aspiring to earn a RAC credential should thoroughly acquaint themselves with local regulations according to their geographic region.

 How Can I Qualify for the RAC Exam?

 There are a few boxes to tick before taking the test.
 To be eligible to take the RAC exam, a candidate must be one of the following:

 - Bachelor’s degree holder with three years of regulatory experience

 - Master’s degree holder with two years of regulatory experience